jimc1682000/s3-scripts/README.md

 Execute the script on the root folder, and it will compress all subfolders for you, the compressed files will be under tar/ folder.
+If system already installed pigz, comment the gzip line and uncomment pigz line.